Organization, Basis of Presentation and Consolidation, and Significant Accounting Policies

 Income Tax Receivable Agreement

 In connection with the Company’s IPO, the Company entered into an income tax receivable agreement (“TRA”), which provides for the payment by the Company over a period of approximately 12 years to pre-IPO equityholders or their permitted transferees of 85% of the benefits, if any, that the Company and its subsidiaries realize, or are deemed to realize (calculated using certain assumptions) in U.S. federal, state, and local income tax savings as a result of the utilization (or deemed utilization) of certain existing tax attributes.
-As of June 30, 2022 and December 31, 2021, the Company recorded a total liability of $210.6 million in connection with the projected obligations under the TRA on its condensed consolidated balance sheets.
+During the year ended December 31, 2022, the Company recognized a benefit of $0.1 million related to a decrease in the estimated liability pertaining to the TRA as a result of federal return filing adjustments.
+The benefit is included in Other expense, net in the Company’s consolidated statements of operations.
+As of December 31, 2022 and December 31, 2021, the Company had a total liability of $210.5 million and $210.6 million, respectively, in connection with the projected obligations under the TRA on its consolidated balance sheets.

 Basis of Presentation and Principles of Consolidation

-The unaudited condensed consolidated financial statements include the Company’s accounts and those of its wholly-owned subsidiaries.
-The unaudited condensed consolidated financial statements are presented in accordance with generally accepted accounting principles in the United States of America ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission (“SEC”) regarding interim financial reporting.
+The consolidated financial statements include the Company’s accounts and those of its wholly-owned subsidiaries presented in accordance with generally accepted accounting principles in the United States of America (“GAAP”) and applicable rules and regulations of the Securities and Exchange Commission (“SEC”).
+All

 Significant Accounting Policies